Reiko0404/sacho3minschanger/README.md

 ## Discord Nickname Changer Bot
+## THIS MAKE FOR FRANK FRIEND NICKNAME xD

 This bot automatically changes the nickname of a specified Discord user at a set interval.
 The list of nicknames to cycle through is loaded from a JSON file.